 In the second example in which one person accuses another of “caring more about your work than me,” again, the accuser can’t possibly know the internal state of the accused.
 What the accuser can know with certainty is how this behavior makes him or her feel, as in “when you come home this late, I start to feel very lonely, and it’s hard for me to hold onto knowing that you care about me.”

 People sometimes add the phrase “I feel that” to the beginning of a sentence to disguise their critical intent and make it sound like they are talking about the truth of their own experience.
 However, “I feel like you care more about work than you do about me” is just the wolf of a judgment disguised in the sheep’s clothing of a feeling word.

 An interesting example of how complex these matters can be when one person in a relationship has an affair.
 If the affair has truly ended, and the offending partner emerges from the affair clearer than ever about his commitment to his marriage, should he tell his wife about the affair just because that is the truth?
 Should he consider whether it would be better for their marriage to tell the truth or keep it to himself?
 If he decides that would be better for the marriage not to tell his wife, can the two of them truly have an intimate relationship with one of them holding such a secret?

 The counter-argument is often made that to restrict the way one talks in this way is not natural, not spontaneous, and that intimacy requires people to talk openly and spontaneously with each other.
 It is true that to consider the impact of one’s words before speaking is less spontaneous and less natural.
 So is not quitting your job when you have a bad day, or not hitting your children when you are angry at them, or not eating all the ice cream when you open the pint.

-This post was originally published in The Good Men Project
+This post was also published in The Good Men Project.